-- a) Gaseous Refrigerants: Insert a refrigerant fill hose into the container Crack the valve for a opening. second or less so that a small squirt of refrigerant enters.
-Keep in mind that the monitor reads in PPM (parts per million) and a tiny amount of gas relatively will make а concentration sample.
-Pull out the and loosely close the hose. container. - b) Liquid Refrigerants: Open the container slightly and put in a few drops of liquid refrigerant.
+a) Gaseous Refrigerants: Insert a refrigerant fill hose into the container Crack the valve for a opening. second or less so that a small squirt of refrigerant enters.
+Keep in mind that the monitor reads in PPM (parts per million) and a tiny amount of gas make will relatively а hiah concentration sample.
+Pull out the loosely close the hose. and container.

+b) Liquid Refrigerants: Open the container slightly and put in a few drops of liquid refrigerant.
 Loosely close the container and allow time for the refrigerant to gasify.
 A bag will expand some as the liquid evaporates.

-Caution: Do not close a rigid sample container tightly, because refrigerants expand and can create pressure.
-Do not allow pressure to build up in the sample container.
+Do not close a sample container tightly, because refrigerants expand and can create Do not allow pressure to build up in the sample container.

-Step 3: Manual measurement of sample.
+Manual measurement of Step 3: sample.
 Switch the monitor to manual override.
 Manual Override is accessed by pressing the "ENT" (enter) key on the front panel display of the monitor.
 Press the "3" key to enter Manual Override.
 Place the

-1/4 inch tube into the sample container and connect it to the sample inlet to simulate a concentration of refrigerant in the air.
+1/4 inch tube into the sample container and connect it to the inlet simulate sample to а concentration of refrigerant in the air.

 Caution: Never connect a pressurized refrigerant bottle directly to the monitor.
-The unit designed to operate only at atmospheric pressure.
+The unit is designed to operate only at atmospheric pressure.
 Doing so can damage the unit.

 After approximately 5 seconds, the PPM reading should start to rise.
 Within 30 to 45 seconds, the PPM level should level off.
 A sample prepared as described in step 2 should easily contain more than 150 PPM.
 If the PPM reading does not rise above the highest alarm setting in the monitor, repeat the sample preparation procedure with a larger amount of refrigerant.
 Readings of 150 or higher indicate a successful test of the monitor's ability to sense refrigerant.
-Disconnect the sample from the monitor and save for the next step.
-The sample container now have a measured should concentration of refrigerant greater than the highest alarm level.
+Disconnect the sample from the monitor and save for the The sample container next step. should now have a measured concentration of refrigerant greater than the highest alarm level.
 This will be used to test the end-to-end performance of the system in the next step.